nps5696/computer-vision-cognition/weekly_reports/Status_Report_11_06_23.md

  - **Richard Paul McDowell**

    - Progress and Issues
-     - Downloaded WSL
-     - Started making progress on Front end
+     - Downloaded the necessary applications for the front end to run
+     - With the front end work in front of me started to play around and come up with ways to progress the webpage
    - Plans and Goals
-     - Continue working on the front end with Fernanda
+     - Push changes to the webpage
+     - Add a basic UI for now